TITLE 77: PUBLIC HEALTH

 Section 630.60 Health Services For Adolescents

-The Division of Family Health, Department of Public Health, State of Illinois, through its Maternal and Child Health Program may allocate funds for programs providing health services for adolescents in accordance with American Academy of Pediatrics, American College of Obstetrics and Gynecology and Centers for Disease Control standards.
+The Department of Public Health, through its Maternal and Child Health Program may allocate funds for programs providing health services for adolescents in accordance with American Academy of Pediatrics, American Congress of Obstetricians and Gynecologists and Centers for Disease Control and Prevention standards.
 One or more of the following MCH services may be included in application proposals for Title V and State MCH Project grant funds.

 a) Services for adolescents.